Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Introduction

-In general clusters with total mass below $10^5 ~ \mathrm{M_\odot}$, which are not dense enough can form black holes with relatively low mass, typically amounting to a few percent of the initial mass \citep{Portegies1999, Fujii2013, Koliopanos2017, Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}.
+In general, clusters with a total mass below $10^5 ~ \mathrm{M_\odot}$ are not very dense, but can form black holes of a relatively low mass, typically amounting to a few percent of the initial mass \citep{Portegies1999, Fujii2013, Koliopanos2017, Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}.
 Simulations of more massive clusters ($<10^7 ~ \mathrm{M_\odot}$) are computationally expensive.
-However, adopting approximations, they can be explored via Fokker-Planck models at higher cluster masses \citep{Lee1987, Quinlan1990, Stone2017}. \citet{Escala2021} proposed that the formation of massive objects in dense stellar systems is regulated by the relation between the collision time in a given system with the age and the relaxation time of that system, as it determines both whether collisions may efficiently occur and whether the system as a whole will be able to readjust to possible changes as a result of collisions. \citet{Vergara2023} performed N-body simulations to probe this scenario further.
-From the comparison of the collision time with the age of the system, they derived a critical mass $M_{\mathrm{crit}}$, this is the mass at which the collision timescale becomes equal to the age of the system.
+However, by adopting approximations, they can be explored via Fokker-Planck models at higher cluster masses \citep{Lee1987, Quinlan1990, Stone2017}. \citet{Escala2021} proposed that the formation of massive objects in dense stellar systems is regulated by the relation between the collision time in a given system with the age and the relaxation time of that system, as it determines both whether collisions may efficiently occur and whether the system as a whole will be able to readjust to possible changes as a result of collisions. \citet{Vergara2023} performed N-body simulations to probe this scenario further.
+From the comparison of the collision time with the age of the system, they derived a critical mass, $M_{\mathrm{crit}}$, which is the mass at which the collision timescale becomes equal to the age of the system.
 This implies that the large majority of stars in the system could then be expected to go through a collision, implying a drastic growth of the most massive objects.
 Indeed, \citet{Vergara2023} found that the mass of the most massive object systematically increases with the ratio of the initial mass divided by the critical mass ($M_{\mathrm{i}}/M_{\mathrm{crit}}$).
-Besides a very similar relation has been found in a preliminary comparison with observed \textsc{NSCs}.
+In addition, a very similar relation has been found in a preliminary comparison with observed \textsc{NSCs} \citep{Escala2021}.